 If you have received a summons for jury service, but are struggling to spare the time because of coursework deadlines, you may be able to apply to be excused.

 Why/ how have I been picked for jury service?

 Jurors are selected at random from the electoral register so basically, your name just came out of the hat!
 Some people are called several times during their lives, while others don’t get called at all.

 Students are not automatically exempt from jury service, but you can ask to be excused.

 How do I ask to be excused?

-Fill in Part 1 of your form with your details, and then enter the reason you are asking for excusal on the back page in Part 3 which begins as follows:-
+Fill in Part 1 of your form with your details, and then enter the reason you are asking for excusal within box E (titled “Applications for excusal due to other special reasons”).

 It is a good idea when asking to be excused to give any other supporting information e.g. medical circumstances, approaching exams or deadlines, or final year pressures, and you will need to include evidence of this such as a letter from your GP or Adviser of Studies.

 No. Excusal is discretionary, but you can appeal if your request is refused.